srinivassaitangudu/helpers1/docs/documentation_meta/all.writing_docs.how_to_guide.md

   - ... and his big important wheels got STUCK!
   ```

-- Our linter automatically takes care of this
+- Our Linter automatically takes care of this

 ### Bullet lists